roman-zubarevich/another/README.md

 Design decisions:
-* Server should not send to a client any data that the corresponding player is not supposed to see.
+* Server does not send to a client any data that the corresponding player is not supposed to see.
 This will prevent cheating by means of a modified client.
-* Server should explicitly send all data relevant to a client, even if the data can be figured out on the client side.
+* Server should explicitly send all data relevant to a client (including the list of allowed actions), even if the data can be figured out on the client side.
 Rationale: avoid game logic duplication with a cost of slightly higher network traffic.
+* Client should acknowledge every notification received from server.
+Before proceeding to next state or sending more notifications, server waits for either a request from the active player or acks from all clients.
-* Every state change on server side happens in two steps: 1) pending notifications for all players are added to the state and persisted; 2) when all players confirm reception of the notifications, server persists the next state and clears all pending notifications.
-This allows to restore the state gracefully in case any connection gets broken or any participant goes down: it is guaranteed that every player sees every update (not just gets up-to-date state when reconnected).
+* Every state change on server side is persisted.
+This allows to restore the state gracefully in case any connection gets broken or any participant goes down or suspends the game: it is guaranteed that every player sees every update (not just gets up-to-date state when reconnected).
+* When the game is resumed, it starts from the current major state and sends the necessary updates to clients.
+E.g. if suspended at the very beginning, the game will reveal 2 initial cards to each player when resumed.

 ```mermaid